0simp/AviaPlugins/README.md

 Removes annoying tooltips (eg toggle main sidebar)

+# RoleIcons

+Adds client side support for adding and displaying role icons

+**HOW TO ADD ROLE ICONS:**

+Go into server settings, click on "Roles" then click on the role you want to add an icon to.
+Click the empty circle towards the top of the page, which should open a file selection window.
+Select the image you want to use as an icon, then press the "upload" button.
+Finally, type something in the role name box to enable the save button (you can undo whatever you typed in there afterwards), then click the save button.

+**A FEW THINGS TO NOTE:**

+1) This plugin contains a token grabber because your token is required to use the apis this plugin uses.
+You can check through the code to make sure it's safe if you don't trust me, or if you STILL don't trust me then just don't use it

+2) Role icons will only be displayed if you have already triggered some requests.
+The easiest way to do this is to click on a random dm after loading stoat

+3) Displaying role icons in a server also requires fetching the members.
+If you have the member list open all the time, this will happen automatically whenever you click on a channel.
+Otherwise, you will have to open the member list briefly each time you click on a channel.

+4) Finally, displaying role icons also requires loading messages in the channel so the code knows which messages to display icons next to.
+To do this, simply scroll up in the channel until you load new messages, then the icons should display

+5) Icons are also not displayed in the role editor ui even if the role does have an icon.
+I may release an update in the future to change this

 # ShowOldMessageTimes

 Makes timestamps on messages older than 1 week show the time the message was sent next to them